Why register multiple domains?

 Make friends.
 Social media is about people connecting with people.
 So, even if you’re representing a business, be sure to let your human side shine through in your posts.
-Return favors (such as a sharing and liking posts and pages).
+Return favors (such as sharing and liking posts and pages).

 Add value.
 Provide useful information in your posts, such as links to related articles and videos.

-Show some respect.
+Show respect.
 Treat your followers with dignity and respect, and you’re likely to get the same in return.

 Get it right.
 Be sure to check your facts, spelling and grammar.